Indigenous Internships

 About the Internship.

-The intention of the Indigenous Internship Program is to offer Tribal/Indigenous youth an opportunity to receive training and experience in working with Tribal communities and government agencies.
-If they choose, interns may receive field experience conducting professional ethnographies with Tribal Elders and representatives at cultural heritage sites.
-Many of our interns work directly with Elders from their own communities.
-While doing so, interns will also have ample opportunity to network with archaeologists, anthropologists, ecologists, education/communication experts, and other professional staff from our federal, state, and/or city government partners.
+The intention of the Indigenous Internship Program is to offer students and early career professionals an opportunity to receive training in working with Indigenous communities and government agencies.
+Interns may engage in fieldwork with Indigenous elders and cultural experts at heritage sites.
+Many of our interns work directly with representatives from their own communities.
+While doing so, interns will also have ample opportunity to network with archaeologists, anthropologists, ecologists, environmental scientists, education/communication experts, and other professional staff from our international, academic, federal, state, and/or city partners.
 This allows interns to explore potential career opportunities.
-To accommodate those who cannot be in the field with us, we offer plenty of remote computer work.
+To accommodate those who cannot be in the field with us, we offer plenty of remote work as well.

-This position is remote; you will only have to travel for field work if you want to be involved in that.
+This position is remote; you will only have to travel for fieldwork if you want to be involved in that.
 The length of your internship is ultimately based on the availability of funds, availability of project tasks, your skill sets, the quality of your work and attention to detail, and your ability to follow directions.
 Many of our interns have continued to work with us for many years on various projects.
+In other words, it could be as short or as long as you want it to be.

 Course Credit.

-HLC does not offer course credit for internships, but will certify work/study performed.
+HLC does not offer course credit for internships, but we will certify any work/study performed.

 Reality Check.